nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 3. Give your project a name.
 Let's call ours 'first-firebase-app'.
 If you would like, you can uncheck 'Use the default settings for sharing Google Analytics for Firebase data'.
 Click 'Continue'.
 You make be asked to 'Customize data sharing for your new project', you do not need to check any of the boxes.
 Click 'Create Project'
 ![Step 3](https://hychalknotes.s3.amazonaws.com/firebase-step3-2019.png)

 4. You'll be redirected to the Firebase dashboard.
 This is where you can manage all of the firebase tools related to your project, including authentication, database, storage and hosting.
 Before implementing any of the features, we need do a bit of configuration.
-On the 'Project Overview tab', click on the '</>' icon:
+On the 'Project Overview' tab, click on the '</>' icon:
 ![Step 4](https://hychalknotes.s3.amazonaws.com/firebase-step4-2019.png)

 5. Firebase will provide some code that will link our application with the firebase project we have just created.
 If you make an `html` file, you can paste this code right into it before the closing `</body>` tags.